-RATIONALISING ESTATE - A recent review of the impact of estate rationalisation on utilities consumption highlights that since 2013, 32 buildings are in the process of being sold/leased/demolished/otherwise removed from Angus Council estate.
-Resource consumption associated with these buildings suggests annual reductions of energy of -2,839,736 kWh (804 C02e tonnes) and of water of 6,978 m3 CO2e tonnes.
+RATIONALISING ESTATE - A recent review of the impact of estate rationalisation on utilities consumption highlights that since 2013, 32 buildings have been sold/leased/demolished/otherwise removed from Angus Council estate.
+Resource consumption associated with these buildings suggests annual reductions of energy of -2,839,736 kWh (804 C02e tonnes) and of water of 6,978 m3 C02e tonnes.